Quantum-Accelerators/quacc/README.md

 - The ability to read in pre-defined ASE calculators with settings defined in YAML format.
 - Easy integration with [Jobflow](https://materialsproject.github.io/jobflow/) for the simple construction of complex workflows and ability to store results in database format.
 By extension, this also makes it possible to easily use ASE with [Fireworks](https://github.com/materialsproject/fireworks) for job management.

 In practice, the goal here is to enable the development of [Atomate2](https://github.com/materialsproject/atomate2)-like workflows centered around ASE with a focus on rapid workflow construction and prototyping.
-The speed of workflow development comes into play because ASE is largely calculator-agnostic, making it possible to construct and link together workflows for dozens of simulation packages without breaking a sweat.
+The speed of workflow development comes into play because ASE is largely calculator-agnostic, making it possible to construct and link together workflows for many different simulation packages without breaking a sweat.
 Additionally, rapid prototyping for new workflows can be done with semi-empirical methods (e.g. effective medium theory) before switching over to your production code of choice.
 <p align="center">
 <img src="https://imgs.xkcd.com/comics/standards_2x.png" alt="xkcd Comic" width="528" height="300">
 <p align="center">